sleepydirt/minecraft-server-hosting/README.md

 ```

 # Running a Modded Server on the VM
-The features that OCI provides for free is overkill for a simple vanilla Minecraft server.
+The features that GCP provides for free is overkill for a simple vanilla Minecraft server.
 As such, you may want to have mods in your multiplayer server.

 Using either a fabric/forge .jar launcher, upload the server jar file into your VM with the same method mentioned above.
 Run the server once such that the ``` mods ``` folder is generated.

 Upload whatever .jar files your mod(s) require into the ``` mods ``` folder onto your VM.

+You can also use pre-configured server packs from ```CurseForge``` that will be much easier to set up at the cost of some customisability.

 # Copying your Minecraft world from the VM
 After you had enough fun playing multiplayer, you can continue your progress on your local machine by copying the ``` world ``` folder back onto your local machine.

 Navigate to your ``` .minecraft\saves\ ``` folder and copy the folder path.
-Copy your files using ``` scp ``` and continue playing on singleplayer!
+Copy your files using ``` scp ``` and continue playing on singleplayer.